ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the use of the domain in the MAIL FROM identity is validated by SPF, then that domain is the SPF-Authenticated Identifier.

-DMARC requires that Identifier Alignment is applied to the SPF-Authenticated Identifier because any Domain Owner, even a bad actor, can publish an SPF record for its domain and send email that will obtain an SPF pass result.
+There is currently no generally accepted mechanism by which a Domain Owner may assert a list of third-party domains that are authorized for use as the MAIL FROM identity for mail using a given Author Domain.
+Therefore, DMARC requires that Identifier Alignment is applied to the SPF-Authenticated Identifier because any Domain Owner, even a bad actor, can publish an SPF record for its domain and send email that will obtain an SPF pass result.
 Therefore, an SPF-Authenticated Identifier that does not have Identifier Alignment with the Author Domain is not enough to validate whether the use of the Author Domain has been authorized by its Domain Owner.

 ###  Alignment and Extension Technologies {#alignment-and-extension-technologies}